Retirement villages are complexes of residential units on common land.

-They may be either privately owned or owned and run by not-for-profit organisations.
 They do not receive government funding.
 Retirement villages are regulated by the Retirement Villages Act 1987.
-The Act defines a ‘retirement village scheme’ as one that is established (predominantly), for ‘retired persons’ and ‘retired persons and their spouses’.
+The Act defines a ‘retirement village scheme’ as one that is established (predominantly), for ‘retired persons and their spouses or domestic partners’.
 A ‘retired person’ is defined as being aged over 55 years and no longer in full time employment.

-In South Australia the Office for the Ageing (OFTA) has responsibility for the administration of the Act and provides useful information about retirement villages, including a guide for Retirement Villages residents and prospective residents.
+In South Australia the Office for the Ageing (OFTA) has responsibility for the administration of the Act.

 Information for print or download (pdf)